Graph-of-Skills: Dependency-Aware Structural Retrieval for Massive Agent Skills

 \textbf{Skill Normalization.} Each \skillpackage{} is parsed into a normalized skill record containing a canonical name, capability summary, I/O fields, domain tags, tooling, entrypoints, compatibility notes, and a stable local source path.
 This normalization step is primarily deterministic: the system extracts executable fields whenever possible and uses a lightweight LLM pass only to recover retrieval-critical semantic fields when package documentation is incomplete.
 The goal is to convert each local skill into a retrieval unit that an agent can directly consume at inference time.

 \textbf{Typed Relation Induction.} GoS uses four edge types. \emph{Dependency} edges represent executable prerequisites and form the primary structural relation in the graph.
-A dependency edge $v_i \rightarrow v_j$ is added when the outputs produced by $v_i$ are compatible with inputs required by $v_j$, so that $v_i$ can plausibly provide an artifact consumed by $v_j$. \emph{Workflow} edges capture common multi-step pipelines, \emph{semantic} edges connect near-duplicate or topically adjacent skills, and \emph{alternative} edges link interchangeable strategies for the same subproblem.
+A dependency edge $v_i \rightarrow v_j$ is added \emph{deterministically} whenever the I/O schemas of $v_i$ and $v_j$ overlap above a fixed threshold, so that $v_i$ can plausibly provide an artifact consumed by $v_j$; no LLM call is involved. \emph{Workflow} edges capture common multi-step pipelines, \emph{semantic} edges connect near-duplicate or topically adjacent skills, and \emph{alternative} edges link interchangeable strategies for the same subproblem.

-Rather than performing unconstrained all-pairs relation inference, GoS constructs non-dependency edges through sparse validation.
-For each node, it first forms a small candidate pool using lexical similarity, semantic neighbors, and I/O-based expansion.
-Relation validation is then applied only inside this pool.
-This keeps graph construction tractable while ensuring that the resulting graph remains anchored in executable structure rather than metadata proximity alone.
+Rather than performing unconstrained all-pairs relation inference, GoS constructs the three non-dependency edge types through sparse LLM validation.
+For each node, it first forms a small candidate pool using lexical similarity, semantic neighbors, and I/O-based expansion, and only the top-$k$ candidates per node are submitted to a constrained validator prompt (default $k{=}8$).
+Total LLM validation calls therefore scale as $\mathcal{O}(N k)$ rather than $\mathcal{O}(N^2)$, and incremental indexing further reduces this to $\mathcal{O}(|V_{\mathrm{new}}|\,N)$.
+This keeps graph construction tractable while anchoring the resulting graph in executable structure rather than metadata proximity alone.